 It’s easy to fool yourself into thinking you’re on the path to success just because everything is working out for you.
 It’s easy to misinterpret success as a sign that you’re doing something right.
 But in reality, success is earned, not given.

-It’s easy to get complacent when you’re on top of your business.
+You can get easily complacent when you’re on top of your business.
 You hire phenomenal employees, you build a killer product, and you market it like a pro.
 But you can’t rest on your laurels and assume that your success is a sign that you’re on the way to even greater things.

 What works for one company might not work for the next.
 What worked for you last year might not work for you this year, and that’s okay.

 Entrepreneurs who only focus on what’s working are doing themselves a disservice.
 They’re ignoring opportunities to improve and innovate.
 They’re missing critical feedback that could help them take their business to the next level.

 But you can’t ask for feedback if you don’t know what to ask for.

 Be willing to hear feedback, even if it’s negative.
 Don’t brush it off or pretend it didn’t happen.
 Instead, use it as an opportunity to improve yourself.

 Don’t use money as a motivator